Can-Dogs-Get-STDs.jpg

 Veterinarians can confirm the presence of CTVTs through a biopsy, smear, or the examination of fine-needle aspirates, and treatment options are similar to those typically offered to humans afflicted with tumors—radiation, surgery, chemotherapy, or a combination.
 Currently, there is no vaccine for the prevention of the disease.
 Thankfully, it is uncommon for CTVTs to spread to other areas of the body, but diagnosis and testing by a trained veterinarian will be needed to ensure that the tumor is not malignant.

-Again, if you have any reason to believe a dog may have CTVT, brucellosis, or canine herpes virus, take the dog to the vet for testing and diagnosis, especially before any attempts at breeding the dog are made.
+If you have any reason to believe a dog may have CTVT, brucellosis, or canine herpes virus, take the dog to the vet for testing and diagnosis, especially before any attempts at breeding the dog are made.

 Recommended For you!